Distance Constraint Satisfaction Problems: Introduction

 \section{Introduction}

 Constraint satisfaction problems appear naturally in many areas of theoretical computer science, for example in artificial intelligence, optimization, computer algebra, computational biology, computational linguistics, and type systems for programming languages.
 Such problems are typically NP-hard, but sometimes they are polynomial-time tractable.
-The question as to which CSPs are in P and which are hard has stimulated a lot of research in the past 10 years.
-For pointers to the literature, there is a recent collection of survey articles~\cite{CSPSurveys}.
+The question as to which CSPs are in P and which are hard has stimulated a lot of research in the past 15 years.
+For pointers to the literature, there is a collection of survey articles~\cite{CSPSurveys}.

-The \emph{constraint satisfaction problem CSP} for a fixed (not necessarily finite) structure $\Gamma$ with a finite relational signature $\tau$ is the computational problem to decide whether a given primitive positive sentence is true in $\Gamma$.
-A formula is \emph{primitive positive} if it is of the form $\exists x_1,\dots,x_n. \; \psi_1 \wedge \dots \wedge \psi_m$ where $\psi_i$ is an atomic formula over $\Gamma$, i.e., a formula of the form $R(y_1,\dots,y_j)$ for a relation symbol $R$ of a relation from $\Gamma$.
+The \emph{constraint satisfaction problem CSP} for a fixed (not necessarily finite) structure $\Gamma$ with a finite relational signature $\tau$ is the computational problem of deciding whether a given primitive positive sentence is true in $\Gamma$.
+A formula is \emph{primitive positive} if it is of the form $\exists x_1,\dots,x_n \, (\psi_1 \wedge \dots \wedge \psi_m)$ where each $\psi_i$ is an \emph{atomic formula} over $\Gamma$, that is, a formula of the form $y_1=y_2$ or $R(y_1,\dots,y_j)$ for a relation symbol $R$ of a relation from $\Gamma$.
 The structure $\Gamma$ is also called the \emph{template} of the CSP.

 The class of problems that can be formulated as a CSP for a fixed structure $\Gamma$ is very large.
 It can be shown that for every computational problem there is a structure $\Gamma$ such that the CSP for $\Gamma$ is equivalent to this problem under polynomial-time Turing reductions~\cite{BodirskyGrohe}.
 This makes it very unlikely that we can give good descriptions of all those $\Gamma$ where the CSP for $\Gamma$ is in P. In contrast, the class of CSPs for a \emph{finite} structure $\Gamma$ is quite restricted, and indeed it has been conjectured that the CSP for $\Gamma$ is either in P or NP-complete in this case~\cite{FederVardi}.
 So it appears to be natural to study the CSP for classes of infinite structures $\Gamma$ that share good properties with finite structures.